Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

 Figure~\ref{fig:var-optimisation} shows a representation of the local residual defined on all points of a state-space loop representing a periodic flow.
 The local residual spans the distance between the rate of change of a state-space loop and the forcing imposed by the Navier-Stokes equations.
 The task of finding periodic solutions to \eqref{eq:dynamical-system} in the space $\mathcal{P}_T$ can now be stated in terms of the following optimisation problem

-where the functional $\mathcal{R}\left[\bm{u}\right]$ is called the global residual.
-Geometrically, minimising $\mathcal{R}$ is equivalent to continuously deforming a loop in the state-space of the flow field, constrained to the linear subspace that define the boundary conditions and incompressibility conditions.
+Geometrically, minimising $\mathcal{R}$ is equivalent to continuously deforming a state-space loop as depicted in figure~\ref{fig:var-optimisation} such that the vectors $\pdv*{\bm{u}}{t}$ and $\grad{p}+\left(\bm{u}\cdot\grad{\bm{u}}\right)-\frac{1}{\mathit{Re}}\bm{\Delta}\bm{u}$ align as closely as possible, while being constrained to the linear subspace that define the boundary conditions and incompressibility conditions.
 This process terminates when the rate of change of the state vector and the right-hand side of \eqref{eq:dynamical-system} are as closely aligned as possible.

 To be able to solve this optimisation problem in practice, the gradient of $\mathcal{R}$ with respect to the field $\bm{u}$ is required, referred to as the functional derivative and denoted as $\fdv*{\mathcal{R}}{\bm{u}}$.
 This expression can be obtained by adding a perturbation to the velocity field denoted as $\bm{v}$ such that $\bm{u}\to\bm{u}+\epsilon\bm{v}$ where $\epsilon\in\mathbb{R}$.
 Substituting this into the definitions of the global residual relates the change in the residual, called the first variation of $\mathcal{R}$ and denoted as $\delta\mathcal{R}$, to the desired residual gradient by